 discussing and agreeing on contraception and actions to prevent sexually transmitted infections is another way you can maintain your boundaries by practising consent.

-What does your digital relationship look like?
-What are you OK with when it comes to sharing personal information or sexual content online?
 Set clear expectations regarding what you feel comfortable being shared online or with other people.

 You might want to consider: